Adaptive Selling: How to Personalize Your Sales Approach

 The additional expectation of providing personalized attention to every single prospect may seem daunting.
 However, there is a strategy that can help: adaptive selling.

-What is adaptive selling?
+What is Adaptive Selling?

 Adaptive selling is a sales methodology that can be used to tailored a salesperson’s approach to every customer on their roster.
 For sales reps, this means taking several elements into account during sales interactions, including the type of customer being spoken to, the sales situation at play, and the unique needs of the prospect.
 Adaptive selling encourages salespeople to throw out the script and adapt their sales pitch or presentation to the individual customer.

+If your sales rep has ever offered customized rates or put together a custom SKU for a customer, based on that customer’s specific needs, they have practiced the art of adaptive selling!
+Adaptive selling focuses on tailoring a salesperson’s approach to a customer.
 There are several techniques that can be used in adaptive sales.
 All of them include a representative being attuned to the needs of their customers and changing their approach to fit those needs.
 For example:

 To an outsider adaptive sales might not sound complex; it’s just listening to your customer’s needs and responding, right?
 While that’s true on some levels, adaptive selling requires skills some reps might not yet have.
 New reps, especially, may need to be trained before they can expect to provide customized service.